srijansingh2003/Jarvis-python/README.md

 #### It is a voice assistant.
 It can do a lot of cool things and automate your daily tasks you do on your personal computers/laptops.

 ![Jarvis](https://wallpapercave.com/wp/wp1913282.jpg)

-## 🏹 Features
-- Wish user
-- Tells about weather
-- Open any website
-- Tells about upcoming events
-- Play music online
-- Play vidoes on youtube
-- Can do mathematical calculations
-- Can tell latest news
-- Open any software of your choice
-- You can join your meetings fast using this
-- Answer any generic questions
-- Can tell you about any person via wikipedia
-- It can shutdown your computer/laptop on yor command
-- Can search any anything on google
-- You can check your emails using this

   ---

 ## 📃 Installation